ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   String

     Endianness:     None
-    Length:         A String Element may declare any length (included zero) to `VINTMAX`.
+    Length:         A String Element may declare any length from zero to `VINTMAX`.
     Definition:     A String Element may either be empty (zero-length) or contain Printable ASCII characters in the range of 0x20 to 0x7E.
 Octets with all bits set to zero may follow the string value when needed.

 Element Data Type:   UTF-8

     Endianness:     None
-    Length:         A UTF-8 Element may declare any length (included zero) to `VINTMAX`.
+    Length:         A UTF-8 Element may declare any length from zero to `VINTMAX`.
     Definition:     A UTF-8 Element shall contain only a valid Unicode string as defined in [RFC 2279](http://www.faqs.org/rfcs/rfc2279.html).
 Octets with all bits set to zero may follow the UTF-8 value when needed.

 Element Data Type:   Date